longestIncreasingSubsequence (LIS)

 dp = [1, 1, 1, 3, 3, 2, 1, 1]

-- So on and so forth until we get back to the front, and then we just find the
+- So on and so forth until you get back to the front, and then you just find the

 class Solution: